 Hire A Mouse Exterminator

 If you're looking for an exterminator for mice in Washington DC, Maryland, or Northern Virginia, you've come to the right place.
-Miche Pest Control provides top rated rodent control services in Northern Virginia, Maryland, and Washington DC.
+Miche Pest Control provides rodent control services in Northern Virginia, Maryland, and Washington DC.
 With a 4.9 star rating and over 1,000 reviews online, you can count on Miche Pest Control.
-Fill out the form below to request your free quote, or learn more about our mouse control services here.
+Fill out the form below to request your free quote, or to learn more about our mouse control services.

 I switched from another pest control company due to high pressure sales/bad billing practices, and switched to Miche.
 They have been excellent.
 Excellent customer service, very effective pest treatments, competitive pricing.
 I highly recommend.